asdzheng/learngit/readme.txt

-git is a free program
-git is a version control program
+git is a distributed version control system git is a version control program